Skip to content

 what to aggregate per validated ledger.

 Raw events do not go directly into a model.
-They are aggregated into a canonical record per validated ledger: the market state.
-One row per validated ledger, every observable dimension reduced to a consistent representation.
+They are aggregated into a canonical market-state record keyed by validated ledger.
+Each row reduces the model-relevant dimensions into a consistent representation: prices, depth, spread, trade flow, cancellation activity, venue mix, and selected AMM/RLUSD-flow context.

 This layer does two jobs.